Jason Starr: Biography

 Starr has also become a prolific writer of comics and graphic novels, writing original works such as The Chill, as well as working on iconic characters such as Batman, Doc Savage, The Avenger, The Sandman for DC Comics and The Punisher and Wolverine Marvel Comics.
 The Chill won the 2011 Anthony Award for Best Graphic Novel.
 In October, 2012 Marvel launched its new ongoing series Wolverine Max, written by Starr with art by Roland Boschi.
-Starr's original comic The Returning launches from Boom Comics in March, 2014, with art by Andrea Mutti (The Executor, Star Wars, Noir).
+Starr's original comic The Returning launched from Boom Comics in March 2014, with art by Andrea Mutti (The Executor, Star Wars, Noir).
+Starr’s original horror-thriller series Red Border (art by Will Conrad) was published by AWA in 2020, followed up in 2021 by the erotic thriller, Casual Fling (art by Dalibor Talajic) in 2022.
+Casual Fling went on to become a digital top 20 bestseller on GlobalComix.
+In 2024, Magma Comix published Starr’s sci-fi crime thriller Silicon Bandits (art by Dalibor Talajic).

 For Marvel and DC related properties, Starr has written bestselling tie-in novels.
 Starr's Ant-Man: Natural Enemy was published in 2015 in conjunction with the hit movie: Ant-Man.
 Starr's novel Gotham: Dawn of Darkness, a prequel to the hit FOX TV show Gotham was published in January, 2017.

 Starr later wrote another tie-in novel for Gotham entitled City of Monsters serving to bridge a gap between season 2 and 3 of the show.

 Starr's work has been published in nine languages, including in Germany by Diogenes Verlag.
 Top Job (the German edition of Cold Caller) was adapted as an hour-long radio drama by Deutschland Radio.
 In 2006 a hardcover edition of Top Job was published as part of a popular series of crime novels (SZ Krimibibliothek) by Süddeutsche Zeitung.